fritz-marshal/fritz/doc/user_guide.md

 # Fritz User Guide

+Fritz is the science data platform for the Zwicky Transient Facility (ZTF) Phase-II.

+It implements an end-to-end, scalable, API-first system for Time-domain Astronomy and offers:
+- Multi-survey data archive and alert broker
+- Interactyive marshal for the transient, variable, and Solar system science cases
+- Workhorse for machine learning applications and active learning
+- Follow-up observation management with robotic and classical facilities

 ## Alert filters in `Fritz`

 This section describes how to define alert stream filters within `Fritz` and provides some examples for reference.